heheleo/algo25/content/Unit 4/Artificial Intelligence/Neural Networks/Perceptron.md

 Data:
 - [[Feature|features]]: each representing a characteristic of the input data.
 - weights: each feature has a weight that determines its influence on an output.
-These weights are adjusted via [[Training with Data|training]] to find their optimal values.
+These weights are adjusted via [[Training with Data (Types of machine learning)|training]] to find their optimal values.
 - bias: an adjustable numerical term that is added to the weighted sum before the activation function is applied.
 	- This term is independent of the inputs, giving the perceptron more flexibility to fit more complex data.